Easter, our favorite foods traditions in Spain and Portugal

 6. Bacalao al pil-pil

 The story of Bacalao al pil-pil (Cod in Pil-Pil Sauce) goes all the way back to the medieval ages.
-This dish was particularly popular during Lent, since fish was the only “meat” that people were allowed to eat.
+This dish was particularly popular during Lent, since fish was the only “meat” that people were allowed to eat, and it is a popular Catholic easter meal.
 The secret to this delicious dish is in the sauce: a staple of Basque cuisine, Pil-pil sauce is created when the natural gelatine from the fish is released and then whisked with olive oil and vinegar to form a rich thick sauce with a mayo look.
+Join us in the Basque Country and make sure you try it.

-If you like French toast, you’ll fall in love with torrijas!
+The Spanish version of the French toast are torrijas and you’ll fall in love with them!
 This delicious dessert is a favorite during Semana Santa and can be seen all over Spain.
 The preparation is very similar to its French counterpart, but there are a few key differences: instead of vanilla, some Spanish households substitute lemon or orange zest; instead of butter, oil is used to fry the bread; and in some cases, chefs will even dip the slices of bread in wine, resulting in torrijas al vino!

 Buñuelos are small pieces of fried dough that are piped with filling.
 There are many variations, including buñuelos de crema (baker’s custard), de nata (cream), de viento (‘wind’, with no filling and very airy) and borrachos (‘drunk,’ with anis).